Dangerous Musings

 Lower of Cost and Net Realizable Value

 But how do we actually value our inventory?
 Is it worth how much we paid for it, or how much the market values it?
+The cost of the inventory, is how much we paid for it

 The lower of cost rule says that to avoid overstating the value of our inventory, we must report the lower of cost and NRV.